syncfusion-content/maui-docs/MAUI/Avatar-view/visualstyles.md

 ---
 layout: post
 title: Visual Style in Syncfusion AvatarView .NET MAUI.
-description: This section will explain about the different visual styles that exist in .NET MAUI SfAvatarView.
+description: This section will explain about the different visual style types that exists in .NET MAUI SfAvatarView.
 platform: maui
 control: AvatarView
 documentation: ug